 Examples of possible deployments:

 Scenario 1: Two farms

-- FarmA contains product servers configured for Enterprise edition.
+- FarmA contains product servers configured for the Enterprise edition.

-- FarmB contains product servers configured for Platinum edition.
+- FarmB contains product servers configured for the Platinum edition.

 - One license server (shared).